How to Grow a Beard for No-Shave November: Bob Vila’s Best Tips

 After that initial cleanup, the best way to grow a beard is to leave it alone and let it grow.
 It may take a month or more for a beard to reach its real potential, and you’ll need to be patient in the meantime.

 That doesn’t mean forgetting about your beard altogether.
 As is the case when planting a new vegetable garden, there are things you can do during the “growing season” to help promote beard growth.
 First, for most guys, the majority of beard growth occurs overnight, so it’s important to get plenty of rest.
 Also, overall health impacts beard growth, so be sure to eat well and exercise in order to achieve the best possible face mane.

-STEP 3: Skincare is beard care.
+Step 3: Understand that skincare is beard care.

 Just like the homes Bob is so famous for building and fixing, a good beard requires a strong foundation.
 However, instead of concrete or fieldstone, we’re talking about skincare.

 While a regular shampoo might seem to do the trick, it’s better to use a quality beard shampoo.
 Beard shampoos are less likely to dry out the skin underneath the stubble, potentially allowing for better hair growth and less itchiness.